 If the company changes its approach from aggressive to conservative or from conservative to aggressive, it should be mentioned and also why it has been changing its approach for the protection of the interests of the investors.

 According to International Accounting Standards 8, accounting policies are conventions, rules, procedures, principles, bases, and even practices.
 That means the whole framework of accounting standards in preparing and presenting the financial statements of the company can be called as accounting policies.

-Accounting approach to use the accounting policy shouldn’t be based on a single transaction or event or condition.
+The accounting approach to using the accounting policy shouldn’t be based on a single transaction or event or condition.
 The accounting policy should be used by keeping the big picture in mind and by thinking about the preparation of financial statements and also how these financial statements would be represented to the investors.

-This has been a helpful guide to Accounting Policies along with Accounting policies examples and its significance.
+This has been a helpful guide to Accounting Policies along with Accounting policy examples and its significance.
 You may also like our suggested articles below –